 B.A. or B.S. in Zoo & Conservation Science

 In partnership with the Columbus Zoo and Aquarium, Ohio Wildlife Center, and Reef Systems Coral Farm, the Otterbein University Department of Biology and Earth Science offers one of the top programs in the country where students can earn a B.A. or B.S. degree in Zoo and Conservation Science.
-Students also select from the Zoo Track or, new for the Fall 2018 term, an Aquarium Track which is the only program of its kind in the Midwest.
+Students also select from the Zoo Track or, the Aquarium Track, a new program which is the only one of its kind in the Midwest.

 This unique, cutting-edge major allows students to explore animals, their husbandry and health, while developing the critical thinking skills needed to frame and solve problems occurring in zoo environments, aquariums, or wild animal populations which come in contact with human populations.